-- Don't use water jugs or other beverage containers that have sharp edges on the handles as the edges increase the pressure on your fingers.
-If this is not possible, wrap a serving towel around the handle. - Move around the table to serve guests.
-This will promote good posture and reduce the need for reaching. - Allow for sufficient space around tables when planning the layout of banquets.
-This will promote good posture and reduce the need for reaching.
+- Don't use water jugs or other beverage containers that have sharp edges on the handles as the edges increase the pressure on your fingers. - Wrap a serving towel around the handle if you have to use beverage containers with sharp edges. - Move around the table to serve guests.
+This will promote good posture and reduce the need for reaching. - Wear shoes with enough cushioning to relieve the stress on your knees and back when you are on your feet for long periods.